muratk5n/thirdwave/en/README.md

 We dont use particles to calculate fluids.

-This is absolutely key to understand how modern science is conducted.
+This is *key* to understand how modern science is conducted.
 [Food for thought](https://drive.google.com/uc?export=view&id=13fTfDxQdQ6oFKKkKbNcuAbHD-P7un6Q-).

 "But if we use particles to simulate a fluid, why not using brain